briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Water Hole Attacks
-- <u>Water Hole Attack</u>: where the attacker compromises a legitimate third-party website or service that the victim uses.
-The goal is to use this trusted location as a stepping stone to infiltrate the attacker's real target (i.e the victim's workplace)
+- <u>Water Hole Attack</u>: an attack where attackers compromise a specific website or set of websites that are frequently visited by a particular group, organization, or industry.
+The goal is to infect the visitors of these sites with malware

     #### Protection
     - Defense in depth (Layers of security)